 OK, fine, maybe not kill.
-But definitely at least one crime has been committed in the name of a coveted chicken sandwich that looks very much like this costume.
+But definitely, at least one crime has been committed in the name of a coveted chicken sandwich that looks very much like this costume.

-Popeyes released a new chicken sandwich this year— made of fried chicken breast with pickles and spicy mayo optional — and the sandwich has since prompted long lines, a lawsuit, and even a gun being drawn on Popeyes employees.
+Popeyes released a new chicken sandwich last year— made of fried chicken breast with pickles and spicy mayo optional — and the sandwich has since prompted long lines, a lawsuit, and even a gun being drawn on Popeyes employees.

 In Tennessee, a Chattanooga man actually filed a lawsuit after a Popeyes ran out of the sandwich — a crime of the heart, you see.

-Before the movie hit theaters, the film had already drummed up fears that it could inspire crimes.
+Before the movie hit theaters last year, the film had already drummed up fears that it could inspire crimes.
 Some expressed worry that the sympathetic portrayal of the homicidal Joker, played by Joaquin Phoenix, could inspire violence and incel culture.
 Across the nation, movie theaters increased their security measures in response to the idea of possible mass shootings at “Joker” screenings.
 At least one threat shut down a theater in California, ABC News reported.

 In addition to the fear of shooting threats, there was also controversy over the use of the song in the heavily-memed scene of the Joker dancing on a stairwell.
 The song, the 1972 glam rock anthem "Rock and Roll Part II,” is by Gary Glitter, a pedophile with several convictions under his belt.